ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

   (Successful) or 101 (Switching Protocols) status code.

 * When the Capsule Protocol is in use, the associated HTTP request and response do not carry HTTP content.
-A future extension MAY define a new capsule type to carry HTTP content.
+A future extension MAY define a new Capsule Type to carry HTTP content.

 The Capsule Protocol only applies to definitions of new HTTP upgrade tokens;